Freeport-McMoRan Inc. (FCX): A Technical Analysis

 FCX) stock’s latest price update

-The stock of Freeport-McMoRan Inc. (NYSE: FCX) has decreased by -0.02 when compared to last closing price of 41.13.Despite this, the company has seen a gain of 2.14% in its stock price over the last five trading days.
+The stock of Freeport-McMoRan Inc. (NYSE: FCX) has increased by 0.49 when compared to last closing price of 42.95.Despite this, the company has seen a gain of 7.32% in its stock price over the last five trading days.
 Barron’s reported on 10/17/22 that These Mining Stocks Have Taken a Beating.
 But Their Long-Term Outlook Shines.

 FCX’s Market Performance